-Similar models can also be used to explain the siting of hazardous waste dumps such as Nuclear Waste Disposal in areas with a low MC of waste, such as buried under oceans and deserts or jettisoned into the atmosphere.
-It can also explain why sewage waste in New York is trucked into Texas desert to be disposed of there.
+Similar models can also be used to explain the placement of hazardous waste dumps such as Nuclear Waste Disposal in areas with a low MC of waste, such as buried under oceans and deserts or jettisoned into the atmosphere.
+It can also explain why sewage waste in New York is taken to the Texas desert to be disposed of.